Density Ratio Estimation-based Bayesian Optimization with Semi-Supervised Learning: Acknowledgements

 This research was supported in part by the University of Pittsburgh Center for Research Computing through the resources provided.
-Specifically, this work used the H2P cluster, which is supported by NSF award number OAC-2117681.
+Specifically, this work used the H2P cluster, which is supported by National Science Foundation award number OAC-2117681.